mzyl/bookbytes2.0/README.md

 - May want to filter for English texts.
 - Selector file runs separately when server starts.
   - Hold current possible files that can be served using a different file.
+    - May have been taken care of with File variable addition?

 ### Ordered Plan
 - [x] Set up server to download full library